IamSreeman/IamSreeman.github.io/_posts/2020-05-10-views-on-religion.md

 date:   2020-05-10 18:05:55 +0530
 subheadline: "As an atheist"
 category: non-physics
-tags:   [Atheism,Buddhism]
+tags:   [Atheism,Philosophy]
 script:
   foot: bookmarklet.js
 ---
 ![alt text]({{site.baseurl}}/images/posts/01.jpg "Steven Weinberg") I am [strong atheist](https://en.wikipedia.org/wiki/Negative_and_positive_atheism#:~:text=Positive%20atheism%2C%20also%20called%20strong,no%20deities%20exist.) by belief, culturally influenced by Hinduism and philosophically inspired by Buddhism.
 You can consider me as a [Atheistic or Secular Buddhist](https://en.wikipedia.org/wiki/Secular_Buddhism).
-I  strongly believe that religion is a big evil social system and it has to be eradicated (not through violence but through peace and science).<!--more--> I often read about religions.
-My views on religion are complex.
-Among all religions [Buddhism](https://en.wikipedia.org/wiki/Buddhism) is the religion which I think is the least stupid, because it is the least religious religion.
+I  strongly believe that religion is a big evil social system and it has to be eradicated (not through violence but through peace and science).<!--more--> Despite not being religious I often read about religions.
+My views on religion are generally negative.
+Among all religions [Buddhism](https://en.wikipedia.org/wiki/Buddhism) is the religion which I think is the least stupid, because it is the least *religious* religion.
 It is more of a philosophical way of life than a religion.
 But I don't like mainstream Buddhism.
 # My views on Buddhism
 For sometime I considered myself as a mainstream Buddhist after leaving Hinduism.
 But even Buddhism is far from perfect.
 It carried many superstitions from Hinduism(*Old bad habits don't go easily*).
 Be it the concept of Karma, previous lives of Buddha, the existence of Hindu gods.